pxc/Annoyances.Net/README.md

 `RemoveFirst` to remove the first element matching a condition.

+### List extensions

+A version on `IndexOf` that takes a search condition.
+The standard version requires a reference to the element you're looking for.

 ### String extensions

 `StripTags` strips all the HTML tags from a string